yutao-li/libheap/README.md

 Indexheap is a significant heap structure which stores and sorts (index,key) pairs according to their key, it is essential in efficient implementation of Dijkstra's algorithm, Prim's algorithm and other variants.

-Meanwhile, it also includes implementation of [Disjoint set](https://en.wikipedia.org/wiki/Disjoint-set_data_structure)(totally irrevalent, just attaching because I am bored).
+Meanwhile, it also includes implementation of [Disjoint set](https://en.wikipedia.org/wiki/Disjoint-set_data_structure).

 ## Acknowledgement
 this library is coded by reference to [algs4](https://algs4.cs.princeton.edu/code/).
 Much appreciation!

+## Documentation
-documentation to be completed
+to be completed

 ## Installation
 method 1: pip install --user libheap
 method 2: download this project, and run "python setup.py install"